jwarndt/smc_data_challenge/README.md

 # An interactive web-based mapping tool for weather and energy consumption analysis

 ## Stage 1: Data Preprocessing
-1. Create a spatial dataset of buildings for the given study area.
+1. Create a spatial dataset of buildings for the study area.
+    a. use the csv provided
+    b. incorporate information from the city of Chicago buildings dataset (https://data.cityofchicago.org/Buildings/Building-Footprints-current-/hz9b-7nh8)
+    c. incorporate building information from the energy data (wall area, window area, roof area, skylight area, m^2 per person, etc.)
+    d. write out to a shapefile